The symptom

 3. Respectful ←→ Irreverent

 How do you treat your industry's conventions?
 Do you follow them or challenge them?
 Irreverent brands stand out but risk alienating traditional audiences.
-Respectful brands feel safe but risk blending in.
+Respectful brands build trust but risk blending in.

 4. Enthusiastic ←→ Matter-of-fact